Generic Name: ethinyl estradiol and norelgestromin (transdermal) (EH thi nil ESS tra DYE ol and nor ell JESS tro min)

 HIV or AIDS medicines--atazanavir, etravirine, indinavir.

 This list is not complete.
-Other drugs may interact with hormonal birth control, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Some drugs can make birth control pills less effective, which may result in pregnancy.
+Other drugs may affect hormonal birth control, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Some drugs can make birth control less effective, which may result in pregnancy.
 Not all possible interactions are listed in this medication guide.

 More about Xulane (ethinyl estradiol / norelgestromin)